Sagenso/MIRAD/README.md

 - efficiency: training can be executed on a CPU, evaluation is fast
 - extensibility: model structure allows easy enforcement of task-specific requirements by additional regularization

-We also include everything necessary to reproduce experiments we conducted to publish our results.
+We also include everything necessary to reproduce the experiments we conducted to publish our results.

 ## How it works

-All the implementation is in [lib/embedding_sum.py](lib/embedding_sum.py) and consists of three classes:
+The entire implementation can be found in [lib/embedding_sum.py](lib/embedding_sum.py) and consists of three classes:
  - Digitizer
  - EmbeddingSumModule
  - EmbeddingSumClassifier